11 things to consider before you go FSBO

 Do You Know How to Really Qualify A Buyer?

 If you’re acting as your own sales agent, how do you decide who’s a legitimate buyer and who’s just going to be wasting your time?
 Seller’s agents have the necessary experience to determine whether a buyer is properly pre-qualified with a reputable lender and continue to follow up to ensure they can actually close the deal.
 Do they have a home to sell in order to buy and would you know how to determine the likelihood of that falling through?

 They Can't Buy It if They Can't See It

 One thing you might not be taking into account as a potential DIY home seller is just how available you’ll need to be in order to show your home.
 Are you really going to be able to call in sick or cancel your plans every time someone wants to look at your home?
 Qualified potential buyers aren’t going to want to work around your convenience - your home isn't the only one of the market and making them jump through a bunch of hoops isn't likely to lead you to the highest price.
-In addition, buyers do not feel as comfortable to view a home as their potential home while the current homeowner is there following them around the home.

 You Don’t Want to Waste Your Time with Bargain Hunters